malill/research-badges-consumer-choice-chrome-extension/README.md

 # Wiki - pAI Chrome Extension :space_invader:

-"Personalized AI" (PAI) repository for Google Chrome extension.
+*"Personalized AI" (pAI) repository for Google Chrome extension.*

 # Local Testing :microscope:

-To test the current version of the Google Chrome Extension **pAI**
+To locally test the current version of the Google Chrome Extension **pAI**

 * Download this repository
 * Type `chrome://extensions/` in your Chrome Browser